On Betti numbers of flag complexes with forbidden induced subgraphs: Comparing the exponential growth for graphs

-\begin{proof} We prove the result by a double induction.
+\begin{proof}[Proof of Theorem~\ref{thm:I_3<H_c}] We prove the result by a double induction.
 The outer induction is in $m$, the inner induction is in $n$.
-The case $m = 1$ was proved in the previous section, thus we can assume $m \geq 2$.
+The case $m = 1$ was proved in the previous subsection, thus we can assume $m \geq 2$.

 First, let us assume that $G$ contains $k$ isolated copies of $K_5$ for some $k > 0$.
 Let $G'$ be $G$ without these copies.
 Note that $k \leq m-1$ and that $G'$ is $(m-k)K_5$-free.
 Then

 where the equality follows from Lemma~\ref{l:du} and the inequality follows from the induction and from $\bb(K_5) = 4$.
 That is, $\bb(G) \leq 4^{m-1}\Theta_3^{n-5(m-1)}$ as desired.